ponylang/ponyc/README.md

 ### Other distributions

-We're transitioning to bintray.
+We're transitioning to a new binary release system.
 For now, please build from source.

 ## Windows